 Install new baseboards

-Measure and cut plywood sheets to cover up any textured walls
+Measure and cut plywood sheets to cover up any textured walls between the top trim and baseboards

 For outlets on the wall, cut the outlet opening on the plywood sheet, using a jig saw.